 Getting to Brac by catamaran direct from Split Airport

 New for 2019, there now exists a catamaran that operates from the port near Split Airport direct to Bol.
 The catamaran runs four times a day from 1st June to 15th September – at 10am (arrives in Bol at 11.25am), 1pm (arrives 2.05pm), 4.20pm (arrives 5.25pm) and 8.50pm (arrives 10.15pm).
 (Note: the first and last journey each day stops at Split port along the way, hence a longer journey time.)
 A one-way journey costs 199 Kunas, and tickets can be booked online at SplitExpress.com.
-Unfortunately, this service has been cancelled for summer 2020 due to the coronavirus pandemic.

 By ferry and catamaran from Makarska